 Conjunctions are vital components of a meaningful sentence.
 Without them, a sentence appears incomplete.

-A common avoidable mistake is the interchange of coordinating and subordinating conjunctions in a sentence.
+A common avoidable mistake is an interchange of coordinating and subordinating conjunctions in a sentence.
 The main differences between the two are

-- A coordinating conjunction joins syntactically equivalent parts of a sentence, whereas a subordinating conjunction joins syntactically different parts of a sentence.
+- A coordinating conjunction joins syntactically equivalent parts of a sentence, whereas a subordinating meeting joins syntactically different parts.

-- A coordinating conjunction appears in a compound sentence, whereas a subordinating conjunction appears in a complex sentence.
+- Coordinating conjunction appears in a compound sentence, whereas a subordinating intersection appears in a complex sentence.

-- A coordinating conjunction links two independent clauses.
+- Coordinating conjunction links two independent clauses.
 On the other hand, a subordinating conjunction joins an independent and a dependent clause.

-- A coordinating conjunction is generally placed in between the clauses, whereas a subordinating conjunction is placed before the dependent clause.
+- A coordinating conjunction is placed between the clauses, whereas a subordinating conjunction is placed before the dependent clause.